nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ### ARender Previewer Configuration

-For a on-host installation, you can follow [ARender Documentation](https://arender.io/doc/current4/documentation/setup/presentation/configuration.html).
+For an on-host installation, you can follow the [ARender Documentation](https://arender.io/doc/current4/documentation/setup/presentation/configuration.html).

 For an embedded installation, you can modify the `arender-hmi.properties` files under `NUXEO_HOME/nxserver/config/ARenderConfiguration` folder.